shereshevskiy/myprojects/personality_development_school/README.md

-Вот обновленный и улучшенный README, оформленный с учетом современных стандартов:

-Recommender System: Identifying Client Needs for a Personal Development School
+# Recommender System: Identifying Client Needs for a Personal Development School

 Project Overview

 (Note: This project was created in 2017)

-This project is a recommendation system designed to analyze client interactions and identify:
+## This project is a recommendation system designed to analyze client interactions and identify:
 	1. Courses that may benefit the client
 	2. The client’s willingness to purchase recommended courses
 	3. The potential budget the client is willing to spend